gatsbyjs/gatsby/docs/docs/testing-react-components.md

 This file gets run automatically by Jest before every test and therefore you don't need to add the imports to every single test file.

 Lastly you need to tell Jest where to find this file.
-Assuming you followed the [Unit testing](/docs/unit-testing), open your `jest.config.js` and add this entry to the bottom after 'setupFiles':
+Open your `jest.config.js` and add this entry to the bottom after 'setupFiles':

 ```js:title=jest.config.js
 module.exports = {